Boating and Canoeing Safety

 2. LOCATION

 In remote locations you need to exercise additional precautions.
-One common method

-of accomplishing this is to increase the rating of the rapid by one class if you are in a
+of accomplishing this is to increase the rating of the rapid by

 remote setting.